 It’s up to us to answer questions and to help kids see what it might feel like to have a physical disability.

 This is the way to ensure that we raise compassionate, empathetic, and kind children.

-I recently saw a great idea on Facebook that said something like instead of saying don’t stare, say to your kids, say hello.
+I recently saw a great idea on Facebook that recommended instead of saying, “Don’t stare,” say to your kids, you say to them, “Say hello.”
 I love that!

 Let’s read stories that help us become empathetic to other people’s experiences as well as our own; stories that show not just our differences but more importantly, our similarities.

 Books with Physical Differences / Disabilities